VOCAL MUSIC EDUCATION

 Our Vocal Music Partnership with the New York City Professional Performing Arts High School in mid-Manhattan is now in its 14th year, with a team of Chorale Artist Teachers working throughout the school year teaching musicianship, music theory, voice instruction, performance technique and choral performance to gifted and motivated students.
 These students live throughout New York City and are accepted into the school through a series of competitive auditions.

-Students perform throughout the school year in both solo and ensemble performances.
-In addition to performances at the Professional Performing Arts High School, the Choir has performed at David Geffen Hall, Lincoln Center, The National Arts Club, The Signature Theater, the Manhattan Theater Club, by invitation for the NYC Department of Education’s School’s Chancellor, at the United Nations and the New York Stock Exchange in collaboration with UNICEF for the #Imagine project, at the Invitational New York City High School Choral Festival at Hunter College/CUNY, and at the Intrepid Air and Space Museum for the Dedication Ceremony of the Space Shuttle Enterprise, and at the opening of The Vessel at Hudson Yards with Andra Day and Alvin Ailey American Dance Theater.
+They have also been invited to perform at the United Nations and the New York Stock Exchange, in collaboration with UNICEF, for the #Imagine project, at the Invitational New York City High School Choral Festival at Hunter College/CUNY, at the Intrepid Air and Space Museum for the Dedication Ceremony of the Space Shuttle Enterprise, and at the opening of The Vessel at Hudson Yards, with Andra Day and Alvin Ailey American Dance Theater.

 After-school choruses in high schools, enabling young people to develop their musical and performing talents in a creative environment.